Drinking alcohol and cervical cancer risk are not linked. Not even drinking often and in large amounts are risk factors for cervical cancer.

 Condom and diaphram use.
 The consistent use of a condom or diaphram every time a woman has sex reduces her risk of cervical cancer.

 Pap test.
 Women who have a regular Pap test are less likely to get cervical cancer.
 If pre-cancerous cells are discovered early, the patient can be treated before they turn into cancer.

 IUD use.
 The risk of cervical cancer is reduced for a woman who has ever used an IUD.
 That’s true even for use less than one year.
 Also, it remains low after use stops.

 The most common symptoms of cervical cancer are these.

 - Menstrual bleeding that is longer or heavier than usual.

 - Low back pain.

-Having one or more of these symptoms does not mean that a woman has cervical cancer.
-However, she should always check with a doctor.
+A woman with one or more of these symptoms does not mean she has cervical cancer.
+But she should always see a doctor.
 Early detection of cancer is very important.
 Better safe than sorry.

 III.
 Resources: Alcohol and Cervical Cancer Risk

-Markovic, N. What Every Woman Should Know about Cervical Cancer.
-NY: Springer, 2018.
+- Markovic, N. What Every Woman Should Know about Cervical Cancer.